zuwarm/reforger-server/README.md

     docker build -t reforger:latest .

 This might take some time.
-It contains Steamcmd and ArmaReforger dedicated server (~7 GB).
+It contains Steamcmd and Arma server (~7 GB).

 Remove the image with:

     docker rmi reforger:latest

 It makes sense to rebuild the image after big Arma updates.
-Otherwise the game gets updated on every launch which will take time and download bandwidth.
+Otherwise the game gets updated on every launch.
+This would take time and download bandwidth.

-To also remove the build cache (the game might stay in cache otherwise):
+Docker's build cache might keep the big game files, to remove them:

     docker system prune

 ## Run the server

-When starting a container Steamcmd and ArmaReforger might get updated.
+On every start runs an update check.
+Steamcmd and Arma might get updated.
 The container mounts the current directory for Arma config mission files.
 The last parameter of the docker run command is the Arma config json file.

     docker run \